WILLIAM ROBERTS 1875–1917

 Commemorated on Radcliffe on Trent War Memorial.

 Age 15, a servant milk seller living at 178 Long Hedge Lane, Sneinton, Notts.
-Father William and mother Harriet living on Main Road Radcliffe on Trent with his siblings Edwin age 11 and Ellen age 13.
+Father William and mother Harriet were living on Main Road Radcliffe on Trent with his siblings Edwin age 11 and Ellen age 13.
 Father died 1896.

 Service Number: 580